robot-education/robot-manager/README.md

 # robot-assembly
-Code for performming automatic assembly operations in Onshape.
+Code for performing automatic assembly operations in Onshape.